✅ SAFE — Rabbit

 ✅ Reality: A dog getting away with a food once is not the same as that food being good for it.
 A stray coping with scraps shows resilience, not that the food is safe.
 They also suffer undiagnosed chronic issues.
 Breeds that tend toward obesity, pancreatitis or allergies need careful portioning, not free feeding.

-"When Indian pet parents ask me about rabbit, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With rabbit, the factors that matter most are preparation and quantity — not just the safety rating.
 A 'safe' or 'caution' label is only the start; portion size and frequency matter more.
 The katori measures are a starting point — your own dog's response tunes them."

 Sources & References